You’re trapped by debt.

 - FSITX — Total Bond Market Index

-Your stock/bond diversification will change over time, as some funds rise and others fall.
-Once a year, “rebalance” so that you’re back at your ideal percentages (shifting slightly for your age).
+Throughout the year, some funds will rise while others fall.
+Once a year, rebalance so that you’re back at your ideal percentages (shifting slightly for your age).

 The three steps above are beginner baby steps.